uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [Ontario Science Centre](https://www.ontariosciencecentre.ca)

 Located north of the city centre, the Science Centre offers everyone an opportunity to get hands on with science.
-Despite my feelings being biased by the frankly horrifying human body exhibit I was forced to witness as a child, I still find myself able to enjoy the virtual koi pond, the kinetic experiment room and the rainforest exhibit.
-The Science Centre had virtual reality eagle flight before it was trendy and also boast a full sized IMAX theatre
+Despite my feelings being biased by the frankly horrifying human body exhibit I was forced to witness as a child, I still find myself able to enjoy the virtual koi pond, the kinetic experiment room, and the rainforest exhibit.
+The Science Centre had virtual reality eagle flight before it was trendy and also boasts a full sized IMAX theatre.
 The Science Centre can be reached by taking the Line 1 subway to Eglinton station, followed by a bus, or by taking the Line 2 subway to Pape Station, also followed by a bus.

-### [Blackcreek Pioneer Village]

-### [Scarborough Bluffs]
+### [Scarborough Bluffs](

+Travel
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjAxMDE2MzM0XX0=
+eyJoaXN0b3J5IjpbLTIwMDg2NDA2MTVdfQ==
 -->